ModernExodus/tontoken/README.md

 * Tontoken depends on community involvement to both suggest and vote on deserving candidates.
 * There is nothing stopping someone from suggesting themselves to increase their own holdings
 * An active community will ensure the winners of the Bork Pools are deserving of the funds they receive
-    * Who doesn't like helping those in need while making BANK?!?!
+    * Who doesn't like helping those in need while making BANK :dollar::chart:?!?!